How to Be Productive at Home: 3 Small Ways You Can Keep Moving

 What did people do before cell phones?
 Mobile devices like smartphones and tablets are nifty entertainment units.
 With physical interaction limited, they’ve only become more necessary as a way to connect with friends and relatives, and they’ve become essential tools for working from home.
 From work to leisure, our faces are in front of a screen.

 However, based on the 2018 study “Mobile Phone Use and Mental Health.
-A Review of the Research That Takes a Psychological Perspective on Exposure” published in the International Journal of Environmental Research and Public Health, extended mobile phone use not only leads to anxiety and depression, but it also distracts you from performing mental health and stress management activities that can boost your mood.
+A Review of the Research That Takes a Psychological Perspective on Exposure” published in the International Journal of Environmental Research and Public Health, extended mobile phone use not only leads to anxiety and depression, but it also distracts you from performing and activities that can boost your mood.

 Pro Tip: Dedicate at least an hour without screen time (nope, the time you are asleep does not count).
 Schedule this before bedtime so you’ll have an easier time falling asleep.
 The blue light from mobile devices can interfere with your sleep cycle.